And it's the second post detailing my World of Cthon cosmology!

 - Favorite races: Yuan-Ti

-- Historical name: just World Serpent, sometimes SSETH
+- Historical name: just World Serpent, sometimes SSETH - The Night Serpent

 - Another enormous snake, probably brother or sister of the World Serpent, which threatened to eat the Sun itself.